UK Team Tests China Virus Vaccine On Mice - UrduPoint

 "At the moment we have just put the vaccine that we've generated from these bacteria into mice," Imperial College London researcher Paul McKay told AFP in an interview on Monday.

-Imperial College London said it cannot be sure how advanced other teams' research is at the moment, but the animal tests they began running Monday were one of the first.
+Imperial College London said it cannot be sure how advanced other teams' research is at the moment.

-Britain has recorded eight cases and been forced to shut down two branches of a medical centre in the southeast city of Brighton where at least two staff members tested positive.

-But coming up with a vaccine is a laborious process that usually involves years of animal testing and clinal trials on humans.
+China's Xinhua state news agency cited a local news report as saying that a Shanghai university also injected a test vaccine into mice on Sunday.